-If a student remains on Academic Probation for more than one quarter, that student is subject to disqualification.
-The Office of Graduate Studies' staff member, April Lane (alane@csusb.edu) will query graduate coordinators quarterly with a list of students who have been on Academic Probation for more than one quarter to ask if they intend to dismiss the student.
+If a student remains on Academic Probation for more than one semester, that student is subject to disqualification.
+The Office of Graduate Studies' staff member, April Lane (alane@csusb.edu) will query graduate coordinators each term with a list of students who have been on Academic Probation for more than one semester to ask if they intend to dismiss the student.
 Dismissal is the coordinator's decision.